thomasdevisser/achilles/README.md

 The most important blocks for building layouts are the core blocks Group, Row and Column.
 These are important to learn.
 Reference: https://developer.wordpress.org/block-editor/reference-guides/core-blocks/

+### Global Styles vs theme.json

+When you edit Global Styles the changes are saved to a custom post with post type wp_global_styles.
+This will save a JSON object with all updated values.
+If you change something in theme.json, but there's also a changed value in Global Styles, that will be used.
+You can reset your Global Styles from the menu in the Site Editor.

 ## Some references I have to read later

 - https://css-tricks.com/fluid-typography-wordpress-block-theme